incyashraj/karana-os/SIMPLE_GUIDE.md

 A: Buy new ones, enter your 24 words, everything is restored.
 Your data is encrypted and can only be unlocked with those words.

 **Q: What if someone steals my glasses?**
-A: Without your 24 words (or password if you set one), they can't access your wallet or data.
-It's like stealing a locked safe.
+A: Without your 24 words (or biometric unlock - iris, voice, face), they can't access your wallet or data.
+It's like stealing a locked safe with fingerprint scanner.

 **Q: Do I need internet?**
-A: For basic stuff (voice, camera, timer) - no. For sending money or syncing with others - yes, but only briefly.
+A: For basic stuff (voice, camera, timer, AR) - no. For sending money or syncing with others - yes, but only briefly.

 **Q: Is this real cryptocurrency like Bitcoin?**
 A: KARA tokens are digital currency that works similarly to crypto, but designed for everyday use, not speculation.